Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/inscene_parenting_player.md

 }
 ```

-You should place this script on your in-scene placed `NetworkObject` (i.e. the first `GameObject`) and do the parenting from it in order to avoid any timing issues of when it is spawned or the like.
+You should place this script on your in-scene placed `NetworkObject` (i.e. the first `GameObject`) and do the parenting from it to avoid any timing issues of when it is spawned or the like.
 It only runs the script on the server-host side since parenting is server authoritative.

 :::note